-The last little stop we made was in the south county at one of the many, many fruit stands along Highway 152 near Gilroy, the Merry Cherry Fruit Stand.
-There we purchased some cherries (naturally!) and pistachios.
-Since some of my blog’s readers are actually not in Silicon Valley, and may not be familiar with this area, I thought it would be good to share a couple of pics.
-These were taken in the late afternoon, around 6:15 or 6:30, so there are long shadows – but it was fabulous spring weather and very pleasant out.
+One of these fruit stands along Highway 152 near Gilroy is the Merry Cherry Fruit Stand.
+There we have purchased some cherries (naturally!) and pistachios at various times.
+Here are a couple of photos from there, taken in a May evening, around 6:15 or 6:30, so there are long shadows – but it was fabulous spring weather and very pleasant out.
 It’s a pretty typical roadside stand and there are many of them in this region.
-(Note to visitors: most of these places are cash only.)

 This next photo was taken from the parking area of the Merry Cherry stand.
 I loved how the shadows looked in the groves of the ploughed field, waiting for the next planting, or perhaps for sprouts to soon appear.

-For people who’ve never been to Santa Clara County (where most of Silicon Valley can be found), or new to our part of Northern California, it’s a suprise that we still have farmland and fruit stands.
+For people who’ve never been to Santa Clara County (where most of Silicon Valley can be found), or are new to our part of Northern California, it’s a surprise that we still have farmland and fruit stands.
 We also have vineyards and wineries in various parts of the county, especially the Santa Cruz Mountains and “south county”.
-These agricultural regions are a reminder us that our whole area was once largly farm based and was then called “the Valley of Heart’s Delight”.
+These agricultural regions are a reminder us that our whole area was once largely farm based and was then called “the Valley of Heart’s Delight”.